jayhusemi/Thinklab-SJTU-Awesome-LLM4EDA/README.md

 25. Data is all you need: Finetuning LLMs for Chip Design via an Automated design-data augmentation framework
 26. SynthAI: A Multi Agent Generative AI Framework for Automated Modular HLS Design Generation
 27. Evaluating LLMs for Hardware Design and Test
+28. LLM-Aided Testbench Generation and Bug Detection for Finite-State Machines